Eligible professional drivers have an increased demerit points limit of 14 points.

 If you have received a notice of licence suspension in the mail, you need to visit a registry or service centre before the suspension period begins.

 - Bring your notice of suspension with you

-- Meet all the criteria for a professional driver
+- Meet all the requirements for a professional driver

 - If you are a bus, taxi or hire car driver, you will need to provide your current Driver Authority.

 If you have been refused a licence renewal because you have reached exactly 13 demerit points, to apply for professional driver status your driver licence must also not have been disqualified or expired for more than 6 months.